-2020 changed the world we live in, and legal processes are no exception.
-Whilst not all changes are as entertaining as cat filters in video-link court appearances, changes introducing electronic signing and witnessing of a range of legal documents have altered the legal landscape forever, with emergency measures introduced during COVID-19 soon to be made permanent in Victoria.
+The pandemic has certainly changed the world we live in, and legal processes are no exception.
+Whilst not all changes are as entertaining as cat filters in video-link court appearances, changes introducing electronic signing and witnessing of a range of legal documents have altered the legal landscape forever.

-The Justice Legislation Amendment (System Enhancements and Other Matters) Bill 2021 (Vic) was recently passed in the Victorian parliament, and changes are set to take effect from 26 April 2021.
+The Justice Legislation Amendment (System Enhancements and Other Matters) Bill 2021 (Vic) was passed in the Victorian parliament, and changes have been in effect since April 2021.
 The legislation cements the ability to electronically sign and witness a range of documents, including statutory declarations, affidavits, powers of attorney, wills, deeds and mortgages, allowing you to sign them from the comfort of your couch, provided certain criteria are met.